4. Lean Beef

 5. Brussels Sprouts

-These are an excellent source of the skin-friendly vitamins A and C, as well as folate.
+These are a great source of the skin-friendly vitamins A and C, as well as folate.

 Also try: kale, collard greens, broccoli, cauliflower.

 Aim for at least two 3-ounce servings of fish each week.
-Try it grilled with a whole-grain side dish like brown rice or barley salad.
+Enjoy it grilled with a whole-grain side dish like brown rice or barley salad.

 Also try: flax and chia seeds, walnuts, mackerel, sardines, fortified milk, eggs.